 [PLEASE NOTE that these courses teach the theory and practice of meditation as a spiritual discipline ie. as a transformative ‘yoga’ in the highest sense of the word, not simply as a therapy or method of relaxation.]

 ACCESS: only the introductory courses are open to newcomers (plus the weekly OM Healing circles which involve chanting and are open to all, including the optional period of meditation that accompanies them); all the other classes are specifically for members of the Centre and those who have graduated from the foundation training.
 Newcomers interested in meditation are warmly invited to attend but must book a place on Part 1 of an introductory ‘Joy of Meditation’ course in the first instance.
 This includes those with prior yogic experience for whom it will be an induction and attunement; it is not possible to join the intermediate or advanced groups direct.
 Please email the Centre if in doubt.

 Emailing list for enquirers

 The Centre sends out a monthly programme by email to all its registered members.
-If you would like to be added temporarily to this emailing list, please email the Centre to that effect.
-Once registered, you will receive the newsletters for at least three months after which you will automatically be removed from the list unless you have requested otherwise.
+To be added temporarily to this mailing list, please email the Centre to that effect; you will then receive the programmes for at least three months after which you will automatically be removed from the list unless you have requested otherwise.

 Free of charge: the Dhyana Centre is run as a community service and all its activities are free of charge.
 It is funded entirely by voluntary donations from its members and students, and attendees are invited to contribute according to their means.